 The present document contains the necessary functional requirements and provides a reference document such that if procedures are followed by different actors, the results of testing are similar and the interpretation of those results is clear.
 The test descriptions and evaluation methodology included in the present document are elaborated to a level of detail compliant with ISO/IEC 17007:2009 [i.14], so that conformance testing can give conclusive results.

 All clauses except those in clause 12, related to documentation and support services, are self-scoping.
 This means they are introduced with the phrase 'Where ICT <pre-condition>'.
-Compliance is achieved either when the pre-condition is true and the corresponding test (in Annex C) is passed, or when the pre-condition is false (i.e. the pre-condition is not met or not valid).
+Conformance is achieved either when the pre-condition is true and the corresponding test (in Annex C) is passed, or when the pre-condition is false (i.e. the pre-condition is not met or not valid).

-NOTE 1: Compliance issues are covered in normative clause C.1.
+NOTE 1: Conformance issues are covered in normative clause C.1.

 The inherent nature of certain situations makes it impossible to make reliable and definitive statements that accessibility requirements have been met.
 In those situations therefore, the requirements in the present document are not applicable: